 Students are strictly advised not to keep valuables and not more than Rs.
 500/- at a time with them.
 In case of unavoidable circumstances, excess cash may be deposited with any faculty member or the Wardens.
-Residents are advised to use locks with triplicate keys, one of them has to be deposited at the Warden's office; to avoid breaking of locks or latches in case of loss of keys.
 The University will not be responsible for loss or damage of the resident's belongings and will not entertain any allegation of theft against Halls of Residence staff or residents.